blorente/naylang-documentation/src/modular_visitor_pattern.md

 ### Direct Subclass Modularity

 The most straightforward way to implement a Modular Visitor is to directly subclass the class that needs to be extended.
-This way, the old class can be replaced with the new subclass in the parts of the system that need that functionality with minimal influence in the rest of the codebase.
+This way, the old class can be replaced with the new subclass in the parts of the system that need that functionality with minimal influence in the rest of the codebase [@liskov1994behavioral].

 By directly subclassing the desired visitor, the implementer only needs to override the parts of the superclass that need code injected, and it can embed the normal execution flow of the application by calling the superclass methods.

-Figure 5.1 demonstrates the use of this specific technique.
+Figure 6.1 demonstrates the use of this specific technique.
 In this case, the instantiation of the visitors would be as follows:

 ```
-proc createExtensioVisitor() {
+proc createExtensionVisitor() {
 	return new ExtensionVisitor();
 }
 ```